 The Masking Job Configuration

-Below are some examples when this value needs to be adjusted.
+Below are some examples when this value might need to be adjusted.

 Performance - i.e.

-Too infrequent (big number) will degrade slightly but will use more resources on the database server.
+Too infrequent (lager number) will degrade performance slightly but will use more resources on the database server.

 The best is to run a few Commit Size values and plot the run time to determine which value is optimal.